Homesteading Family Logo

 This site contains affiliate links to products we recommend.
 We may receive a commission for purchases made through these links.

-Homemade Eggnog Recipe
+Homemade Eggnog Recipe (The Perfect Holiday Drink)

 A woman holding up a glass of eggnog in the kitchen.

-While reading Farmer Boy by Laura Ingalls Wilder I came across the part where Pa is working out in a really hot hayfield.
+While reading Farmer Boy by Laura Ingalls Wilder, I came across the part where Pa is working out in a really hot hayfield.
 He says that a man can get more done in his twelve hours of the day if he has all the eggnog he can drink morning and evening.

-Since we have all the eggs we can handle right now I thought this would be a great time to try it.
+I thought, eggnog?
+During the summer and not at Christmastime?
+That sounds delicious!
+Since we have all the eggs we can handle during the summer months, I gave it a try.
 If you find yourself in the same situation, first learn how to safely handle farm fresh eggs.

 Eggnog in a glass bowl and a glass mug.